DocumentationLogin

 CTO at Enterspeed

-Thumbnail for blog post: Destination Logs: What to Do When Things Go Wrong?
+Thumbnail for blog post: Destination Logs: What to do when things go wrong?

-One thing that sets developers apart from "normal" people is that we developers understand that things go wrong with software; we kind of expect it, really.
+One thing that sets developers apart from other people is that we developers understand that things go wrong with software; we kind of expect it, really.
 Most of the time when developers work with software, we are dealing with some sort of feedback from the tools - and often some sort of error message.
 In fact, when something goes wrong, the first thing a developer starts looking for is an error message.

 Enterspeed is no different from other software; things go wrong, and then you need to figure out why.
 We are constantly tweaking how Enterspeed handles and reports errors to our users.
 Today, we are announcing a major breakthrough for our Destinations.